KittyMcDonagh/kmcd-issue-tracking-project/README.md

 2. Various sizes of Bootstrap columns are used to allow the screens to be drawn to fit the size of the viewport.

-3. It was decided to make all the same information available on all devices.
-Hence The Issues & Features tables scroll across the screen on smaller             devices so that the user can see all the information available.
+3. I decided to make all the same information available on all devices.
+Hence the Issues & Features tables scroll across the screen on smaller                  devices so that the user can see all the information available.

 ### **3.1.3 General Functionality**